Ogechi-M/simple-webapp-flask/README.md

 # Project Description

-This is a simple Flask web application that returns "Hello World" on the root URL.
+This is a simple web application using [Python Flask](http://flask.pocoo.org/) and [MySQL](https://www.mysql.com/) database.
+This is used in the demonstration of the development of Ansible Playbooks.
 The app is containerized using Docker, and the deployment process is automated via a CI/CD pipeline that pushes the Docker image to Docker Hub and deploys it to a Kubernetes cluster.

 # Prerequisites